-The MPI was founded 102 years ago in Berlin as the Kaiser-Wilhelm-Institute for Brain Research.
+Our MPI was established 103 years ago in Berlin as the Kaiser-Wilhelm-Institute for Brain Research, moved to Frankfurt in 1962 and since April 2013 we are in our new building on campus Riedberg.
 For an overview of its history, please visit the history section of the website and/or the exhibition minds in motion.

 The Institute offers the possibility for students to do an internship.
 You can find more information in the Jobs section.

 We offer special programs for high-school students.
 These include the Teaching Lab and the Max Planck Junior Scholars Program.

 Many of our outreach programs are co-funded via our Association "Friends of the MPI for Brain Research" which also issues a newsletter.